-All outdoor areas of campus – and they can do so on any outdoor area of campus which is commonly open to members of the UCF community for use.
-Certain outdoor areas of campus are not open to the community and therefore are also not available for use by third parties – for example, the grounds of the Burnett House; recreational and athletic fields; the yards and courtyards of individual Greek Park housing units; and the grounds and playground of The Creative School for Children.
-Other areas – such as sidewalks, walkways, and grassy areas between buildings – are generally accessible to the UCF community and are, therefore, now also usable by members of the public for expressive activities.
+All outdoor areas of campus that are generally accessible to the UCF community are also usable by any member of the public for any spontaneous expressive activity.
+Certain outdoor areas of campus are not open to the community and therefore are also not available for use by members of the public – for example, the grounds of the Burnett House; recreational and athletic fields; the yards and courtyards of individual Greek Park housing units; and the grounds and playground of The Creative School for Children.
+Other areas – such as sidewalks, walkways, and grassy areas between buildings – are generally accessible to the UCF community and are, therefore, also usable by members of the public for expressive activities.

-This law does not extend to or protect commercial speech – therefore, members of the public who wish to use the university campus for commercial purposes must still abide by the University’s commercial rules, including the University Regulation governing solicitation on campus (Regulation UCF-4.010).
+The Campus Free Expression Act does not cover commercial speech.
+Members of the public who wish to come onto the campus for commercial purposes must abide by the university’s commercial rules, including the University Regulation governing solicitation on campus (Regulation UCF-4.010).

 The Campus Free Expression Act, at Florida Statutes s.
-1004.097, is a new law directed at public colleges and universities in the Florida.
+1004.097, is a law directed at public colleges and universities in Florida.
 The Act directs public colleges and universities to allow visitors and other uninvited speakers to freely use “outdoor areas of campus” for expressive activities; permits the college or university to establish reasonable time, place, and manner restrictions on such use; prohibits “free speech zones” or policies that restrict speech to particular areas of the campus; and prohibits students, faculty, or staff of the public college or university from materially disrupting previously scheduled or reserved activities on the campus.

 The Act addresses “outdoor areas of campus,” which are defined as outdoor spaces on the campus to which all members of the campus community are commonly allowed.
 The Act specifically talks about grassy areas, walkways, and similar “common areas.”

 The Act defines “outdoor areas of campus” in a way that excludes “outdoor areas of campus to which access is restricted.”
-At UCF, this includes such outdoor areas as athletic fields, recreational fields, Burnett House grounds, the yards of individual Greek Park Housing units; and the Creative School for Children yard and playground.
+At UCF, this includes such outdoor areas as athletic fields, recreational fields, Burnett House grounds, the yards of individual Greek Park Housing units, and the Creative School for Children yard and playground.

 The Act says that “material and substantial disruption” means “any conduct that intentionally and significantly hinders another person’s or group’s expressive rights.”
 The Act also says that “material and substantial disruption” does NOT include “conduct that is protected under the First Amendment” including such First Amendment conduct as “lawful protests and counterprotests in the outdoor areas of campus or minor, brief, or fleeting nonviolent disruptions that are isolated or brief in duration.”
 We believe that this definition, in less legal terms, says that material and substantial disruption means that the expressive rights of another are so interfered with that they effectively cannot exercise their rights to engage in expressive activities.
 What is clear is that a peaceful counterprotest is not materially and substantially disruptive unless it makes it unreasonable for a speaker to try to continue their expressive activity.